deutschluz/projecteuler/problem254/README.md

 			- sumDigit(sumDigitFac(342)) = 5
 		* g(i) is an interesting function: in words,
 			"g of i is to be the smallest positive integer n such that sumDigit(sumDigitFac(n))=i"
-		* the myu operator in recursion function theory is used to denote functions that
+		* g is an example of a minimization function and is related to the myu operator,which in -recursion function theory is used to denote functions that
 			- require a minimization; see the wiki on the "mu" operator for more.
 		* the next line says "it can be verified that ..."; in other words, a proof can be found that g(5) is 25.